cedrickchee/awesome-transformer-nlp/README.md

     - The improvements to SOTA performance in a range of tasks are significant -- see tables 2, 3, 4, 5, and 6 in the paper.
     </details>
 7. [CTRL: Conditional Transformer Language Model for Controllable Generation](https://arxiv.org/abs/1909.05858) by Nitish Shirish Keskar, Richard Socher et al. [[Code](https://github.com/salesforce/ctrl)].
+8. [PLMpapers](https://github.com/thunlp/PLMpapers) - BERT (Transformer, transfer learning) has catalyzed research in pretrained language models (PLMs) and has sparked many extensions.
+This repo contains a list of papers on PLMs.

 ## Articles